lars1050/csc321-s25/project-developing/README.md

 Each panel can be developed quite independently.
 The layout of the panels and components is specified in Layout.java.

 _Take some time to familiarize yourself with the code.
-There will be changes before it is formally posted next week, but the general framework will not change.__
+There will be changes before it is formally posted next week, but the general framework will not change._

+The main() method is in DiseaseGUI.java.